 |IgG||187||[1, 5, 8, 10, 11, 14, 17-20, 24, 25, 28, 29, 35, 38, 43, 47, 49, 54, 56, 59, 61-63, 65, 70, 75, 90-96]|

 Anti-IgG secondary antibodies are most widely used.
-Among the 12 instances where the Ig class is indicated, 9 cases are IgG (Table 5).
+Among the 12 instances where an Ig class is indicated, 9 cases were IgG (Table 5).
 This is not surprising since most monoclonal and polyclonal primary antibodies are IgG class immunoglobulins.
 In addition, anti-IgG secondary antibodies can recognize various IgG subtypes.
 If the class and/or subclass of a primary antibody is unknown, an anti-IgG secondary antibody may be a good default choice.

 Secondary antibodies specific to IgG subclasses (e.g. anti-IgG1, anti-IgG2, anti-IgG2a, anti-IgG2b) appear to be mainly used in double labeling experiments, including immunocytochemistry, immunohistochemistry, and flow cytometry.

-Secondary antibodies tend to be against whole IgG molecule.
+Secondary antibodies tend to be against the whole IgG molecule.
 Those agasint F(ab')2 fragments or Fab fragment are used, for instances, when binding of secondary antibodies to Fc receptors on cell surfaces should be avoided, or there is endogenous immunoglobulin.

 |Alexa Fluor 488||139||[1-4, 7, 9, 10, 13, 14, 17, 19, 20, 23, 24, 26, 30, 32-34, 36-39, 41, 44, 47-51, 54, 57, 59-61, 63-65, 68, 74, 112, 113]|

 |Alexa Fluor 555||22||[3, 4, 23, 35, 36, 39, 50, 58, 114]|